ibandominguez/wordpress-heroku/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/ibandominguez/wordpress-heroku)

+The app is automatically provisioned and adds aws s3 support out of the box using *Cloudcube*(https://elements.heroku.com/addons/cloudcube) and a running db using *Jaws DB Mysql*(https://elements.heroku.com/addons/jawsdb).

+In less that a minute you should have wordpress up and running.

 ## Features

 * Uses a single database and creates dynamic tables based on the url prefix so that the same core can be used for multiple backends.